umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Working-With-Data/index-v9.md

 # Working with Record Data

-Umbraco Forms `v8.2` includes some helper methods that return records of a given form, which can be used to output records in your templates using razor.
+Umbraco Forms `v8.2` includes some helper methods that return records of a given Form, which can be used to output records in your templates using razor.

 ## Available Methods